A preconditioned boundary value method for advection-diffusion equations with half Laplacian via spectrum doubling: Spectrum Doubling Reformulation

 together with

-where \(\|r_{u}^{\,n}\|+\|r_{v}^{\,n}\|\le C\tau^{3}\) for \(1\le n\le N-1\) and \(\|r_{u}^{\,N}\|+\|r_{v}^{\,N}\|\le C\tau^{2}\).
-Homogeneous Dirichlet boundary conditions are inherited by the error functions, \(e_{u}^{\,n}|_{\partial\Omega}=e_{v}^{\,n}|_{\partial\Omega}=0\).
+where \(\|r_{u}^{ n}\|+\|r_{v}^{ n}\|\le C\tau^{3}\) for \(1\le n\le N-1\) and \(\|r_{u}^{ N}\|+\|r_{v}^{ N}\|\le C\tau^{2}\).
+Homogeneous Dirichlet boundary conditions are inherited by the error functions, \(e_{u}^{ n}|_{\partial\Omega}=e_{v}^{ n}|_{\partial\Omega}=0\).

-\begin{theorem}[Second-order convergence] Let $\{(u^{n},v^{n})\}_{n=0}^{N}$ be the solution produced by \eqref{numeric_1}–\eqref{numeric_2} with time step $\tau=T/N$ and applied with $(u_{0}(x),\,v_{0}(x))$.
-Then, for a relative small $\tau$, the scheme is second-order convergent, i.e., there exists a constant $C>0$, independent of $N$ and $\tau$, such that at the final time $t_{N}=T$
+\begin{theorem}[Second-order convergence] Let $\{(u^{n},v^{n})\}_{n=0}^{N}$ be the solution produced by \eqref{numeric_1}–\eqref{numeric_2} with time step $\tau=T/N$ and applied with $(u_{0}(x), v_{0}(x))$.
+Then, for sufficiently small $\tau$, the scheme is second-order convergent, i.e., there exists a constant $C>0$, independent of $N$ and $\tau$, such that at the final time $t_{N}=T$

 \end{theorem}

 \begin{proof} Denote the norm $\|\phi\|$ in a Hilbert space defined by $\|\phi\|^2=\langle\phi,\phi\rangle=\int_\Omega \phi^2 dx$.
 For \( n = 1, 2, \dots, N-1 \), multiplying the first and third equations of system \eqref{error-int} by \( e_u^n \) and \( e_v^n \) respectively, and integrating over $\Omega$, we obtain: